monika76five/talks/README.md

-# Conference Talks / Panels / Chairing Sessions
+# Talks, Panels, and Chairing Sessions